shaas1704/shaas1704/README.md

 ## &#x270d; Research Papers

-Apart from coding, I also write research articles - you can find my articles on [here]() as well as on [Medium](https://medium.com/@shaswat.srivastava.404).
+Apart from coding, I also write research articles - you can find my articles on [Medium](https://medium.com/@shaswat.srivastava.404).

 A sample of my recent articles: